Thank you for your message, someone from the team will be in touch very soon.

 Things are looking sunny in the world of UK investment.
 The first half of 2019 has seen more start-up funding than in any equivalent period before.
 It’s a big boost after 2018 saw total investment in UK start-ups drop by 15%.

-The National Lottery is big for UK start-up funding.
+The National Lottery is also big for UK start-up funding.
 They cover everything from sport to the arts and community support projects.
+Districts across the UK also offer their own grants to help local start-ups.
+There are loads of these and you may benefit from lower competition.

 Crowdfunding is becoming one of the go-to ways to finance a new business.
 A couple of years ago, over £200m was invested through crowdfunding.
 Monzo, Revolut and BrewDog all have this form of business finance to thank for their success.